M. Zahangir Kabir, PhD, PEng

 Phone: (514) 848 2424, Ext.
 5688, Fax: (514) 848 2802

 PhD Admission: Dr. M. Z. Kabir is looking for a PhD student who has background and keen interest in Electronic Materials and Devices.
 The student must have excellent analytical and mathematical skills.
-Interested person may contact him.
+Interested student may contact him.

 Ph.
 D. (Electronic materials and devices), University of Saskatchewan, Canada (2005)